zeroc-ice/ice/distribution/src/windows/docs/main/README.txt

 installer and choose "Repair" to install the extension.

-Note that the extension is not supported for Visual Studio Express edtitions as Microsoft does not permit extensions to be written for Express editions of Visual Studio.
+Note that the extension is not supported for Visual Studio Express editions as Microsoft does not permit extensions to be written for Express editions of Visual Studio.